United States Marine Corps Force Reconnaissance

-Force Reconnaissance (FORECON) are United States Marine Corps reconnaissance units (Note: FORECON companies conduct deep reconnaissance.) that provide amphibious reconnaissance, deep ground reconnaissance, surveillance, battle-space shaping and limited scale raids in support of a Marine Expeditionary Force (MEF), other Marine air-ground task forces or a joint force.
+Force Reconnaissance (FORECON) are United States Marine Corps reconnaissance units (Note: FORECON companies conduct deep reconnaissance.) that provide deep ground and amphibious reconnaissance, surveillance, and limited-scale raids.
+They primarily support the Marine Expeditionary Force (MEF) and other Marine Air-Ground Task Forces (MAGTF).
 Although FORECON companies are conventional forces they share many of the same tactics, techniques, procedures and equipment of special operations forces.
 (Note: FORECON companies share many of the same tactics, techniques and procedures (TTP), and terms and equipment with special operations forces.)
-During large-scale operations, Force Reconnaissance companies report to the Marine Expeditionary Force (MEF) and provide direct action and deep reconnaissance.
-Though commonly misunderstood to refer to reconnaissance-in-force, the name "Force Recon" refers to the unit's relationship with the Marine Expeditionary Force or Marine Air-Ground Task Force.
-Force reconnaissance platoons formed the core composition of the initial creation of the Marine Special Operations Teams (MSOTs) found in Marine Forces Special Operations Command (MARSOC) Raider battalions, though Marine Raiders now have their own separate and direct training pipeline.

-A force recon detachment has, since the mid-1980s, formed part of a specialized sub-unit, of either a Marine expeditionary unit (special operations capable) (MEU(SOC)) or a Marine expeditionary unit (MEU), known as the Maritime Special Purpose Force (MSPF) for a MEU(SOC) and as the Maritime Raid Force (MRF) for a MEU.
+Though commonly misunderstood to refer to reconnaissance-in-force, the name "Force Recon" actually refers to the unit's relationship with the Marine Expeditionary Force or Marine Air-Ground Task Force.
+Since the mid-1980s, a force recon detachment has formed part of a specialized sub-unit of Marine Expeditionary Units known as the Maritime Special Purpose Force (MSPF) or Maritime Raid Force (MRF).

 Mission

-The mission of Force Reconnaissance is to conduct amphibious reconnaissance, deep ground reconnaissance, surveillance, battle-space shaping and limited scale raids in support of the Marine Expeditionary Force (MEF), other Marine air-ground task forces or a joint force.
-These responsibilities can generally be divided into two operational mission sets: "green" operations (reconnaissance) and "black" operations (direct action).
-Force Recon is not part of the United States Special Operations Command, and are conventional forces, not special operations forces.
+The mission of Force Reconnaissance is to conduct amphibious reconnaissance, deep ground reconnaissance, surveillance, battle-space shaping, and limited scale raids in support of the Marine Expeditionary Force (MEF), other Marine air-ground task forces, or a joint force.
+Operational missions are categorized into two types: "green" operations, which focus on reconnaissance, and "black" operations, which involve direct action.
+Force Recon remains a conventional asset under the direct control of the Marine Corps, distinct from the United States Special Operations Command (USSOCOM), and are not special operations forces.
 The Force Recon platoons operate farther inland than their Division Recon counterparts, penetrating deeper into enemy territory from their assigned littoral (coastal) region within a force commander's tactical area of responsibility (TAOR), often at ranges beyond the support of friendly artillery and/or naval gunfire support (NGFS).